msspranavasai/CalCriminals/README.md

     ##  $ dof_population        : num [1:49227] 33873086 33873086 33873086 33873086 33873086 ...
     ##  $ version               : POSIXct[1:49227], format: "2015-10-21 11:57:16" "2015-10-21 11:57:16" ...

+======= For this analysis, we chose to focus on data from the years 2000 to 2013.
+This time frame provides a recent and consistent dataset, ensuring that reporting methodologies remain stable and comparable across the years.
+Additionally, analyzing 17 years of data allows us to observe meaningful trends over time without overwhelming the analysis with an unmanageable volume of information.

+The dataset contains information from multiple aspects of crime reporting, but to streamline our analysis, we focused on the variables most relevant to violent crimes.
+These variables include:

+- **Crime Type and Rate**: Details about the type of violent crimes (e.g., assault, homicide) and their rates per population.
+- **Geographic Information**: Data on counties and regions where the crimes were reported.
+- **Demographics**: Breakdowns of reported crime rates based on race and ethnicity, providing insights into population-specific trends.
+- **Population Data**: Information about the population size for each geographic region to allow for normalization of crime rates.

+The structure of the data is such that each row represents a reported crime in a specific year and region, while other variables provide detailed information about the crime.
+To keep the dataset manageable, we focused on violent crime categories and excluded variables unrelated to our analysis goals.

+By carefully selecting the data and time frame, we created a cohesive and focused dataset that enables us to effectively analyze trends and patterns in violent crime rates across California.

 ### **Data Processing**